wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/deploy-siddhi-application.md

     Click **Export**.
 The Siddhi application is exported as a Docker artifact in a zip file to the default location in your machine, based on your operating system and browser settings.

-## What's Next?
+!!! tip "What's Next?"

-To install any additional extensions you may need to run the `SweetFactoryApp` Siddhi application you deployed, proceed to [Step 4: Extend Streaming Integrator](extend-si.md).
+    Now you can run the `SweetFactoryApp` in the Streaming Integrator server.
+To do this, proceed to [Step 4: Running the Siddhi Application](test-siddhi-application.md)